Bagassa: Taxonomy

 Bagassa is a monotypic genus—it includes only one species, B. guianensis.
 The genus was established in 1775 by French botanist Jean Baptiste Christophore Fusée Aublet in his description of the species.
 Aublet's description was based on juvenile leaves together with infructescences.
 Based on mature leaves and male inflorescences, French botanist Nicaise Auguste Desvaux described Piper tiliifolium in 1825 and Charles Gaudichaud-Beaupré described Laurea tiliifolia in 1844.
 Raymond Benoist transferred these to Bagassa as B. tiliifolia in 1933.
 In 1880 Louis Édouard Bureau described B. sagotiana based on mature leaves and female inflorescences.
 Plants with juvenile and adult foliage were thought to belong to different species until at least 1975; in his 1975 treatment of the Moraceae for the Flora of Suriname, Dutch systematist Cornelis Berg maintained B. guianensis and B. tiliifolia as separate species—the former with lobed juvenile foliage, the latter with the entire leaves of mature trees (although he maintained this distinction with reservations).
 This confusion would later be clarified through observations of live trees in the field.

 Common names

-The species is known locally as "cow wood", katowar, tuwue or yawahedan in Guyana.
+Tatajuba is the other main name for this Bagassa species.
+In addition, the species is known locally as "cow wood", katowar, tuwue or yawahedan in Guyana.
 In Suriname is it known as gele bagasse, jawahedan, kauhoedoe or kaw-oedoe.
 In French Guiana it is called bacasse, bagasse, odon or odoun.
 In Maranhão state in Brazil it is called tatajuba or tareka'y; in Pará it is known as amaparana, taraiko'i or tatajuba; in Roraima it is called tatajuba.